WorldVistA/VistA/Documentation/plan-6-monographs/cprs-dates.rst

 It took me a couple of weeks to come to this realization: The problem is not really solvable in the current format, as the dates for each country that Windows supplies do not map neatly to the formats that CPRS users.
-In any case, we want backwards compatilibity with the current way CPRS runs (i.e. it should not appear different); but there is no consistency in how dates are actually handled in CPRS.
+In any case, we want backwards compatibility with the current way CPRS runs (i.e. it should not appear different); but there is no consistency in how dates are actually handled in CPRS.
 I found out that you can adjust the "Short Date" and "Long Date" format in Delphi--and I finally came up with a solution: for the US